First shader

 sampler TextureSampler : register(s0);

-TextureSampler is passed in by the MonoGame SpriteBatch. s means we get a Sampler and the 0 is the index.
+is the index.
 The MonoGame SpriteBatch set that up for us.
-It makes it possible to sample from _image.
+It makes it possible to sample from _image

 struct VertexInput {